dongle-the-gadget/dont-use-11-on-old-cpu/README.md

 <h3>The requirements are made to push me towards buying a new device!</h3>

 No, they're not.
 The requirements aren't cherry picked, or randomly picked by Microsoft.
 The minimum CPU requirements are the exact generations that first introduced support for virtualization-based security.
 It is not a coincidence that those generations are the minimum, it is intended.
 And you know who to blame for the requirements already.
-If not, please re-read "What's the big deal about VBS?", and read it thoroughly this time.
+If not, please re-read the third paragraph in the "What's the big deal about VBS?" section.

 <h3>If we shouldn't upgrade on unsupported hardware, how come Microsoft has an article to bypass the requirements?</h3>